piwesajopo/num-theory-chk/README.md

 # num-theory-chk
 A number properties checker based on easy to understand number theory algorithms

+## Introduction

+I recently became insterested in number theory, mainly because what I first saw as a funny and aesthetic way to mathematically represent numbers turned out to have practical applications.
+I soon realized this was a part of arithmetic that is not covered deeply on schools as it has to do with arithmetic functions.

 ## Checks Performed

 - Happy Number